getAlby/lsat-middleware/README.md

 # Gin-LSAT

-A middleware for [Gin](https://github.com/gin-gonic/gin) framework that uses [LSAT](https://lsat.tech/) (a protocol standard for authentication and paid APIs) and provides handler functions to accept microtransactions before serving ad-free content or any paid APIs.
+A middleware library for [Gin](https://github.com/gin-gonic/gin) framework that uses [LSAT](https://lsat.tech/) (a protocol standard for authentication and paid APIs) and provides handler functions to accept microtransactions before serving ad-free content or any paid APIs.

 ## Installation